kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *February 10, 2019* Re-test commands and trigger regexes must match expressions prefixed with `/test`.
+If using default triggers and re-test commands, this is already true.
  - *February 1, 2019* Now that `hook` and `tide` will no longer post "Skipped" statuses for jobs that do not need to run, it is not possible to require those statuses with branch protection.
 Therefore, it is necessary to run the `branchprotector` from at